Modeling and control of malaria dynamics in fish farming regions: The Model

 The function ${V_{n+1}}$ is the unique solution of \eqref{Sec2:Sys2} in $[0,(n+1)\tau]$ and satisfies the desired properties.
 This concludes the inductive step and the proof. \end{proof}

-\subsection{The Complete Model}
+\subsection{The complete Model}

-We conclude the construction of our model by putting together \eqref{Ch2:Sec2:sys1} and \eqref{Sec2:Sys2}, and adding a new feature that consists in assuming two different types of ponds, namely {\em with predatory fish} and {\em without predatory fish}.
-This difference induces a splitting in the aquatic stage $L$ into $L_p$ and $L_w$, corresponding to larvae in ponds with and without predatory fish, respectively.
-Border vegetation on fish ponds affects the dynamics through two effects.
-First, both carrying capacities $K_p$ and $K_w$ are given, and they are strictly increasing continuous functions of border vegetation that assume strictly positive values.
-Second, vegetation protects larvae from predation in ponds with predatory fish by offering hiding places for larvae \cite{Reis2015malj}, a feature that we model by adding the extra mortality rate $\mu_p (1 - V)$ to $L_p$, which decreases predation as vegetation increases.
-The following system describes the joint dynamics of malaria, aquatic-stage and adult mosquitoes, and vegetation:
+We conclude the construction of our model by putting together \eqref{Ch2:Sec2:sys1} and \eqref{Sec2:Sys2} with the following additional considerations. {Let us consider that there are two types of fish ponds,} namely {\em with} and {\em without predatory fish}.
+This differentiation induces a splitting in the aquatic stage $L$ into $L_p$ and $L_w$, corresponding to larvae in ponds with and without predatory fish, respectively. {In the absence of predation, larvae can graze in a larger area of vegetation thus relaxing density-dependent effects on the recruitment rate, such as competition for resources.
+This is modeled by defining $K_p^{-1}$ and $K_w^{-1}$ as the slope of the larval-density dependent recruitment rate in ponds with and without predatory fishes, respectively, and letting $K_p < K_w$.}

-where the biological meaning of the parameters is given in Table \ref{model:table1}.
-The compartmental diagram for system \eqref{sec2:sys3} is shown in Figure \ref{modeling:diagrama_full}. \if{\begin{remark*} It is reasonable to assume that the only difference between $p$ and $w$ ponds is the presence of predatory fish.
-In that case, we can take the fractions $K_p/(K_p+K_w)$ and $K_w/(K_p+K_w)$ as constants that represent the proportions of ponds' border with predatory fish and without predatory fish, respectively.
-This leads to some simplifications in the calculations as shown in Corollary \ref{analysis:corollary}.
-Alternatively, we can conjecture that the presence of predatory fish actually prevents mosquitoes to lay theirs eggs on those ponds and, in that case, it is appropriate to consider different function laws for $K_w$ and $K_p$. \end{remark*} }\fi